 Overview of Montana Taxes

-Montana has a progressive income tax system with seven income brackets and rates ranging from 1% to 6.9%.
-All taxpayers in Montana are subject to the same brackets regardless of their tax filing status.
+Montana has a progressive income tax system with seven income brackets that boast rates ranging from 1.00% to 6.75%.
+All taxpayers in Montana are subject to the same brackets regardless of their filing status.
 No cities in the state levy local income taxes.

 |Take Home Salary||--%||$--|